patrick-dd/landsat-landstats/README.md

 You can use the files in this repository to predict population from LANDSAT7 images.

-At it's core, this is a supervised learning model to predict socio-economic characteristics from satellite data.
+LANDSAT lanstats is a supervised learning model to predict socio-economic characteristics from satellite data.
 You can easily modify this code to predict other socio-economic characteristics or use other satellite images.